 In June 2018, the Company's board of directors adopted and its stockholders approved the 2018 Employee Stock Purchase Plan (the "ESPP"), which became effective as of June 20, 2018.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the U.S. Internal Revenue Code of 1986, as amended.
 The number of shares of common stock initially reserved for issuance under the ESPP was 200,000 shares.
 The ESPP provides for an annual increase on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, equal to the lesser of (i) 1% of the shares of common stock outstanding on the last day of the prior fiscal year or (ii) 375,000 shares, or a lesser number of shares determined by the Company's board of directors prior to such increase.
-As of March 31, 2020, 26,656 shares of common stock had been issued under the ESPP and 556,568 shares remained available for future issuance under the ESPP.
-The price per share of common stock to be paid by an ESPP participant on the applicable purchase date of an offering period shall be equal to 85% of the lesser of the fair market value of a share of common stock on (i) the applicable purchase date.
+As of June 30, 2020, 83,083 shares of common stock had been issued under the ESPP and 500,141 shares remained available for future issuance under the ESPP.
+The price per share of common stock to be paid by an ESPP participant on the applicable purchase date of an offering period shall be equal to 85% of the lesser of the fair market value of a share of common stock on (i) the applicable offering date or (ii) the applicable purchase date.
 The Company's board of directors authorized an initial six-month offering period beginning on November 16, 2018 and ending on May 15, 2019.
-Additional six-month offering periods began on May 16, 2019 and on November 16, 2019.
+The Company's board of directors has subsequently authorized additional six-month offering periods, with the most recent offering period beginning on May 16, 2020.